Tom Cotton says Senate will move forward on confirming Ginsburg successor 'without delay' while top Senate Dem alleges hypocrisy

 "There will be a vote, there have been some cases like Justice Ginsburg herself" when the confirmation process "took less than 44 days," Cotton said.
 "There have been other cases which it took longer, so it's too soon to say right now."

-Meanwhile, Coons, D-Del., implored Republicans to honor a precedent he says they set in 2016 by blocking then-President Obama's nomination of Merrick Garland, a judge on the D.C.
-Circuit Court of Appeals, as well as the reported dying with of Ginsburg that whoever is elected on Nov.
+Meanwhile, Coons, D-Del., implored Republicans to honor a precedent he says they set in 2016 by blocking then-President Barack Obama's nomination of Merrick Garland, a judge on the D.C.
+Circuit Court of Appeals, as well as the reported dying wishes of Ginsburg that whoever is elected on Nov.
 3 choose her successor.

 "My condolences to the family, the loved ones, of Justice Ruth Bader Ginsburg," Coons said.
 "She spent 27 years on our country's highest court as a towering figure, a trailblazer, someone who fought for gender equity."